darafferty/rapthor/docs/source/strategy.rst

     do_slowgain_solve
         Boolean flag that determines whether the slow-gain part of calibration should be done for this cycle.

+    apply_slow_amps
+        Boolean flag that determines whether the amplitudes from the slow-gain part of calibration should be applied during imaging.
+This flag is ignored if ``do_slowgain_solve`` is not ``True``.

     peel_outliers
         Boolean flag that determines whether the outlier sources (sources that lie outside of any imaging sector) should be peeled for this cycle.